softwarefactory-project/sf-docs/docs/operator/zuul_operator.rst

 --------------------

-The default configuration in */etc/software-factory/sfconfig.yaml* for zuul nodeset is to use the label *pod-centos*.
+The default configuration in */etc/software-factory/sfconfig.yaml* for zuul nodeset is to use the label *pod-centos-7*.
 This label is only available if you added the role *hypervisor-k1s* in */etc/software-factory/arch.yaml*.
 If you don't use this role, you should specify the nodeset to use for jobs.
 For example, if you have defined a cloud image in nodepool configuration, you should